mobeent/Basic-Particle-System/README.md

 https://youtu.be/sxmgq-UkDiU

 Source Code cannot be uploaded as I do not own the base engine that this project works on.
-Below is the general description of the project below.
+Below is the general description of the project.
 Programming language used is C++ with Directx9, Directx11 and OpenGL

 The project was making a basic particle system with support for all different APIs